Bella Abzug: Personal life

 In 1944, Bella married Martin Abzug, a novelist and stockbroker.
 They met on a bus in Miami, Florida while heading to a Yehudi Menuhin concert, and they remained married until his death in 1986.
 They had two daughters.

-Abzug was a cousin of Arlene Stringer-Cuevas and her son Scott Stringer, who were also involved in politics in New York City.
+Abzug was a cousin of the late Arlene Stringer-Cuevas, who served as a New York City Council member, and her son Scott Stringer, a New York City politician.

-Abzug used to comment that if other male lawmakers were going to swim naked in the Congressional swimming pool as was the tradition, that that would be fine with her.
+Abzug used to comment that if male lawmakers were going to swim naked in the Congressional swimming pool as was the tradition, that that would be fine with her.

 Honors and legacy

+In 1974, Jeff London created a sculptural "People Furniture" of Abzug having a good idea.

 In 1991, Abzug received the "Maggie" Award, the highest honor of the Planned Parenthood Federation, in tribute to their founder, Margaret Sanger.

 In 1994, Abzug was inducted into the National Women's Hall of Fame in Seneca Falls.
 The same year, she received a medal from the Veteran Feminists of America.

 Abzug was honored on March 6, 1997, at the United Nations as a leading female environmentalist.
 She received the highest civilian recognition and honor at the U.N., the Blue Beret Peacekeepers Award.

 In 2004, her daughter Liz Abzug, an adjunct Urban Studies Professor at Barnard College and a political consultant, founded the Bella Abzug Leadership Institute (BALI) to mentor and train high school and college women to become effective leaders in civic, political, corporate and community life.
 To commemorate the thirtieth anniversary of the first National Women's Conference held in Houston in 1977, over which Bella Abzug had presided, BALI hosted a National Women's Conference on the weekend of November 10–11, 2007, at Hunter College (NYC).
 Over 600 people from around the world attended.
 Besides celebrating the 1977 Conference, the 2007 agenda was to address significant women's issues for the 21st century.

 In 2017, Time magazine named Abzug one of its 50 Women Who Made American Political History.

+In 2024, as part of Women's History Month, NYC Mayor Eric Adams issued a proclamation for her work as a pioneering Congresswoman and feminist Leader, leading the fight for women's and civil rights.

 Various landmarks in New York City bear Abzug's name.
 On March 1, 2019, the recently built Hudson Yards Park was renamed Bella Abzug Park as a tribute to women's history month and its location in her former Congressional district.
 In New York City's Greenwich Village, a portion of Bank Street is named for Abzug.